Diounata/Diounata/README.md

 <p align="left">
 I am Jonatham Luz (also known as Diou), a self-taught web developer focusing on frontend using technologies such as React.js.

-Currently I'm at high school with technical course in T.I, studying and practicing my knowledge in personal projects.
-You may get access at this in my GitHub profile.
+Currently I'm cursing I.T at high school, studying and practicing my knowledge in personal projects.
+You can access it in my GitHub profile.

 I intend to work on this area soon.
 I'm open for new experiences.